Compostable and Biodegradable Trash Bags: Should You Use Them?

 However, for those who still like the convenience of a trash bag or can liner, the most sustainable trash bag alternative is a reusable one.

 Check out the reusable trash bags from the following companies:

-We love Etsy for a zillion reasons, including their fully carbon-offset shipping, Black owned shops, zero waste makeup, hand-crafted ethical engagement rings, and unique eco friendly etsy gifts galore.
+We love Etsy for a zillion reasons, including their fully carbon-offset shipping, black owned Etsy shops, zero waste makeup, hand-crafted ethical engagement rings, and unique eco friendly etsy gifts galore.

 We can expect the same amazing selection (and opportunity to support small businesses) when it comes to reusable trash bags.